RWS/studio-api-docs/apiconcepts/filetypesupport/creating_a_native_file_tweaker.md

     }
 }
 ```
-***

-That completes this simple native file pre-tweaker which removes the byte order mark from the original native file.
+This completes the native file pre-tweaker that removes the byte order mark from the original file.

-The way native file pre-tweakers work affects the way parsers should be implemented.
-Any native file pre-tweaker works by reading the original native file from [OriginalFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_OriginalFilePath) and writing a tweaked native file to [InputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_InputFilePath).
-This has an important consequence for any parsers.
-Any parser should read from [InputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_InputFilePath) rather than [OriginalFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_OriginalFilePath) because this allows the parser to read from tweaked files.
-If a file has not been tweaked either because a tweaker does not exist or the tweaker reported that the file did not need tweaking then [InputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_InputFilePath) will be set to [OriginalFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_OriginalFilePath).
+### Parser Implementation Implications

+Pre-tweakers read from `OriginalFilePath` and write to `InputFilePath`.
+This affects how parsers should read files: parsers must read from `InputFilePath`, not `OriginalFilePath`.
+This allows parsers to work with tweaked files.
+If no tweaker exists or the tweaker determines the file doesn't need tweaking, the framework sets `InputFilePath` to `OriginalFilePath`.

-Creating a Native File Post-Tweaker
+## Creating a Native File Post-Tweaker
---

-A simple native file post-tweaker will be developed to add the byte order mark to the output file after being written.
-A native file post-tweaker is similiar to a native file pre-tweaker.
-Native file post-tweakers should inherit from [AbstractFilePostTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml) which has a [Tweak](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePostTweaker_Tweak_Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_) method that must be overridden.
+Develop a simple native file post-tweaker that adds the byte order mark to the output file after generation.
+Post-tweakers are similar to pre-tweakers and inherit from [AbstractFilePostTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml).

-The [Tweak](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePostTweaker_Tweak_Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_) method has a **properties** parameter that contains one property that concerns us here:
+Override the [Tweak](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePostTweaker_Tweak_Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_) method in your post-tweaker.

+### Key Differences from Pre-Tweaker

+The `properties` parameter contains:

-* [OutputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputFileProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_OutputFilePath) is the file path of the output native file.
+- [OutputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputFileProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_OutputFilePath) — The file path of the output native file

-One important difference between a native file pre-tweaker and a native file post-tweaker is that whilst the pre-tweaker reads the original file from [OriginalFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_OriginalFilePath) and writes the tweaked file to [InputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPersistentFileConversionProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPersistentFileConversionProperties_InputFilePath), the post-tweaker reads the original file and writes the tweaked file to [OutputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputFileProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_OutputFilePath) .
-Another important difference is that the native file post-tweaker does not have the [WillFileBeTweaked](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePreTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePreTweaker_WillFileBeTweaked_System_String_) method.
+Key differences from pre-tweakers:

+- Pre-tweakers read from `OriginalFilePath` and write to `InputFilePath`; post-tweakers read from and write to `OutputFilePath`
+- Post-tweakers don't have the `WillFileBeTweaked` method

+### Implementing the Post-Tweaker Tweak Method

-In this example, the implementation of the [Tweak](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.Core.Utilities.NativeApi.AbstractFilePostTweaker.yml#Sdl_FileTypeSupport_Framework_Core_Utilities_NativeApi_AbstractFilePostTweaker_Tweak_Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_) method that adds the byte order mark is quite straightforward and consists of the following steps:
+This example adds the byte order mark with these steps:

-1. Open the original file using the original output file path; [OutputFilePath](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputFileProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeOutputFileProperties_OutputFilePath) .
+1. Read the output file from `OutputFilePath`
-2. Create the tweaked file with UTF-8 encoding with the byte order mark using a temporary file path.
+2. Create a tweaked file with UTF-8 encoding with the byte order mark using a temporary file
-3. Copy the lines from the original file to the tweaked file.
+3. Copy lines from the original file to the tweaked file
-4. Replace the original file with the tweaked file.
+4. Replace the original file with the tweaked file

-Here is the complete simple native file post-tweaker code which adds the byte order mark to the original native file.
+Here's the complete native file post-tweaker that adds the byte order mark:

 # [C#](#tab/tabid-7)
 ```cs